Japan in February: Weather, Festivals, and Travel Tips

 Japan in February

-Japan in February: If you’re planning a trip to Japan beginning in February, you’re in for a unique and exciting experience.
+If you plan a trip to Japan beginning in February, you’re in for a unique and exciting experience.

 While it may be the coldest month of the year, there are still plenty of things to see and do.